Get a free, no obligation personal loan quote with rates as low as 6.99%

 1. Assessment

-A Care coordinator conducts a functional assessment on the participant.
+A Care Coordinator conducts a functional assessment of the participant.
 In this assessment, the applicant provides unique and meaningful information about their situation.
 The applicant must consent to the assessment and support planning process, and provide all required supporting documentation, including a medical assessment.
 Then, the Care Coordinator develops a holistic perspective of the applicant’s strengths, resources, foals, needs, etc.

 2. Determining Eligibility And Level Of Support